#Golang-Json

 04 How to know Decode JSON

-Introduction to JSON Decoding In the previous article we learned to encode JSON and how to create a JSON object, so next we will learn how to translate JSON objects into struct objects in Golang.
+In the previous article we learned to encode JSON and how to create a JSON object, so next we will learn how to translate JSON objects into struct objects in Golang.
+We often call this conversion from JSON into a Golang struct object as decode.

 03 How to know JSON Object